-The Maine Department of Environmental Protection (DEP) is announcing $4 million dollars in available grant funding to be awarded in a single round through a 2021 Request for Applications (RFA).
-These bond funds support the DEP's competitive grant program that matches local funding to assist municipalities with culvert upgrades and replacements at stream crossings; maximum grant funding is $125,000 per project and only 2 proposals may be awarded per municipality.
-Proposed projects must be located on municipal roads and involve upgrades of culverts at stream crossings to improve public safety and minimize flooding, improve habitat for fish and wildlife habitat (including reconnecting streams in priority habitats and incorporating Stream Smart design elements), increase public safety and reduce flooding; and represent a cost effective and efficient investment.
+The Maine Department of Environmental Protection (DEP) has announced $3 million dollars in available grant funding to be awarded in a single round through a 2022 Request For Applications (RFA).
+These funds support the DEP's competitive grant program that assists municipalities with culvert upgrades and replacements at stream crossings.
+Maximum grant funding is $150,000 per project and only 2 proposals may be awarded per municipality.
+Proposed projects must be located on municipal roads and involve upgrades of culverts at stream crossings to improve public safety and minimize flooding, improve habitat for fish and wildlife, and represent a cost effective and efficient investment.
 Eligible project applicants include local governments, municipal conservation commissions, soil and water conservation districts, and private nonprofit organizations.

-To help municipalities and others involved with these projects better understand the grant program and requirements Maine DEP (in partnership with Maine Audubon, MaineDOT, U.S. Army Corps of Engineers, and Maine Land Use Planning Commission) has produced four online guidance videos to help potential applicants understand the grant program and provide basic information regarding stream crossing regulations, installation, and design.
-This workshop is highly recommended for anyone applying for a grant and is also available on the DEP's Stream Crossing Grants Program web page.
+To help municipalities and others involved with these projects better understand the grant program and requirements, Maine DEP (in partnership with Maine Audubon, MaineDOT, U.S. Army Corps of Engineers, and Maine Land Use Planning Commission) has produced four online guidance videos to help potential applicants understand the grant program and provide basic information regarding stream crossing regulations, installation, and design.
+Click here to bring you to the 2022 Stream Crossing Grant Video(s).

 The following programs are available to Maine Communities and in certain instances, Counties through the Office of Community Development.
 For specific information on applications dates and program eligible activities, refer to the individual application packages and the current Program Statement.

 |Program||Letter of Intent Due By||Application Due By|